wp-plugins/fb-comments-importer/readme.txt

 * Manually connect post with comments
 * Import from older posts
 * Automate the import process (with WP cron)
+* Turn the cron on/off or restart it
 * Faster and more efficient support

 For any issues with the plugin, please open a support ticket and we will fix it ASAP!